akshayamin/finops_alerts/README.md

 ## Deployment

-See [deployment guide](docs/deployment.md) for detailed instructions on deploying alerts using DABs.
+The Python deployment tool (`deploy.py`) provides a modern, cross-platform solution for deploying FinOps alerts:

+### Features
+- **Beautiful UI**: Rich, colorful output with tables and syntax highlighting
+- **Configuration Validation**: Comprehensive validation of YAML configuration
+- **Error Handling**: Robust error handling with clear error messages
+- **Cross-Platform**: Works on Windows, Mac, and Linux
+- **Interactive**: Confirms deployment before proceeding

+### Commands
+- `list-alerts`: Display all available alerts with their status
+- `validate`: Validate configuration file for errors
+- `deploy`: Deploy alerts to specified environment

+For detailed examples, see [examples.md](docs/examples.md).

 ## Contributing

 1. Fork the repository
 2. Create a feature branch
 3. Add your alert configurations to the appropriate folder
-4. Update documentation as needed
+4. Update configuration files as needed
+5. Test with `python3 deploy.py validate config/deployment.yaml`
-5. Submit a pull request
+6. Submit a pull request

 ## License